klerk-framework/example-klerk-chess/README.md

 make a move from square <start> to square <end>?".
 It then renders the result.
 * The UI can resend the request saying "this time I mean it".
 * It knows that pieces should only be draggable when MakeMove is possible
-* It knows that it should reload the page whenever anything happens in the game.
+* It knows that it should reload the page whenever anything happens in the game (using server-sent events).

 There is a lot that the user interface _doesn't_ know:
 * How can a bishop move?